Shortcuts today are more popular than ever because we live in a world where time is becoming the most valuable commodity.

 Many freelancers agree with such logic thinking that a resume should just list one’s career accomplishments and qualifications and those employers who are interested should make the first step.

 This kind of shortcut can throw one at the back of the line as generic resumes never attract the attention of HR managers.
+Even resume fonts matter.
 Reviewing a resume that is filled with both relevant and irrelevant information doesn’t prompt decision makers to make an interview call.

 According to NACE job outlook report, 65 percent of employers prefer the candidates to have relevant work experience.
 This fact must be driving the resume writing process.